hmao1/miniprojectreport/Report.md

 #### Task 1

 We imported data from the client in JSON format into a file data.txt using a simple for loop in our client.py file.
-Heres how we organized that data in our analyse.py file:
+Here's how we organized that data in our analyse.py file:

 ```sh
     with open(file, "r") as f: